Whatsapp Icon

 Immunotherapy

 Immunotherapy is another breakthrough, capitalizing on the body's immune system to fight cancer.
-Drugs such as pembrolizumab (Keytruda) have shown promise in treating triple-negative breast cancer, which can be applicable to males with this subtype.
+Drugs such as pembrolizumab (Keytruda) have shown promise in treating triple-negative breast cancer, which can apply to males with this subtype.
 By enhancing the immune response against cancer cells, these treatments offer a novel way to combat the disease.

 Genetic Testing and Personalized Medicine